8 recommended commemorative stamps that give you a sense of Okayama's history

 Parking: Available

-5. Specially designated garden of scenic beauty ( Okayama City/ Okayama Korakuen Garden)
+5. Special Place of Scenic Beauty Garden ( Okayama City/ Okayama Korakuen Garden)

-There are two types of stamps with designs of red-crowned cranes and a beautiful garden overlooking Okayama Castle.
-The retro feel of the words "Special Place of Okayama Korakuen Garden was designated a Place of Scenic Beauty in 1922, and in 1952, it was designated a Special Place of Scenic Beauty.
-It was also designated a National Historic Site in 1987.
-It is counted as one of the Three Great Gardens of Japan, and is truly a feudal lord's garden with the seal of approval.
-The stamp pad is on the left immediately after entering the main gate.
+There are two types of stamps with designs of red-crowned cranes and a beautiful garden overlooking Okayama Castle .
+The retro feel of the words "Special Place of Scenic Beauty" is irresistible.
+Okayama Korakuen Garden was designated a Place of Scenic Beauty in 1922, and in 1952, when the Showa began, it was designated as a Special Place of Scenic Beauty.
+It was also designated as a National Historic Site in Showa.
+It is truly a daimyo garden with a seal of approval, and is counted as one of Japan's three most famous gardens.
+The stamp pad is located immediately to the left as you enter through the main gate.

-Address: 1-5 Korakuen, Kita-ku , Okayama City, Kita Ward
+Address: 1-5 Korakuen, Kita-ku, Okayama City, Okayama Prefecture Kita Ward

 TEL:086-272-1148